 - Relocation or traffic changes make it difficult to be involved in your church on Sundays and throughout the week.

-- A divergence with the mission, vision, ministry priorities or social positions of the church that is so significant that you can no longer support the church whole-heartedly.
+- A divergence with the mission, vision, ministry priorities or social positions of the church is so significant that you can no longer support the church wholeheartedly.

-- In spite of your best efforts, you are seeing minimal evangelism, few people being saved, and little if any spiritual transformation in yourself, your family or others in the church.
+- Despite your best efforts, you see minimal evangelism, few people being saved, and little if any spiritual transformation in yourself, your family, or others in the church.

 - You can no longer confidently and comfortably invite others to visit your church.

 - You have seen such significant lapses in the character, judgment, or biblical integrity of your church leaders that you can no longer sincerely submit to their spiritual authority in your life.

 2. Be Honest About Your Own Motives and Failings

 Whenever you feel inclined to end a relationship with either a church or another individual, the natural human tendency is to magnify others’ deficiencies and wrongs while minimizing your own.
 Therefore, it is wise in such situations to take a hard look at how you may have contributed to the breakdown in your church relationships (see Matt.
 7:1-5).

 You can begin this process by asking God to search your heart and reveal any sinful attitudes toward your church leaders or other members, such as pride, envy, jealousy, a critical spirit, bitterness, or unforgiveness (Ps.
 139:3).

 Another helpful step is to ask those who are closest to you to candidly point out any attitudes or actions they see in you regarding your church that are not honoring to God, loving toward others, or reflecting the patience, kindness, and mercy of Jesus (Prov.
 12:15; Ps.
 141:5; Eph.
 5:1).